apolloinfinity/WebApp-bookmarker/README.md

 ## Get this project running.
 * Create a config directory with a file called db.js.
 * Connect to your MongoDB instance
-* In the command line type "npm run dev"
+* In the command line type "npm start"